Colorful, striking direct quotations enliven a news story, but not everything an interview subject says is worth quoting in its entirety.

 Note, the word that does not always have to be expressed: She said she would never forget the day she almost died.

-4 Responses to “Indirect Quotations”
+4 thoughts on “Indirect Quotations”

 A quote concerning a decision about arming teaching staff: “Students and faculty interviewed for this story said they were relieved by the decision.”